JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 #### stabilityConfigurationFile

-> This option is _deprecated_ in Kotlin 2.1.0-Beta1 in favor of [stabilityConfigurationFiles](#stabilityconfigurationfiles),
+> _Deprecated_ in Kotlin 2.1.0-Beta1 in favor of [stabilityConfigurationFiles](#stabilityconfigurationfiles),
 > which allows using more than one stability configuration file.
 >
 {type="warning"}

 **Type**: `RegularFileProperty`

-Stability configuration file: a file with a list of classes which should be considered stable.
+A stability configuration file contains a list of classes, which should be considered stable.
 For details, see [Stability configuration file](https://developer.android.com/develop/ui/compose/performance/stability/fix#configuration-file) in the Jetpack Compose documentation.